 Similarly, the aromatic woody-ambery fougère does not make Sauvage (Dior, 2015) by perfumer François Demachy any less worthy of purchase.
 If anything, they make for a wearable and familiar genre.
 But its problem lies in the lack of personality.

 From the top, Sauvage follows the prescription.
 Its freshness comes from a lot of sour bergamot and the sharp, citrusy, lavender-like dihydromyrcenol.
 It becomes a tad aromatic.
 Sauvage smells very generic, but I am prepared to forgive the top in hope of finding some interesting accords that would follow.
 Yet, the distinct marine Calone 1951 soon discourages me.
 Worse still, the advertised ‘Sichuan pepper’ note is so feeble that to describe it as ‘spicy’ would be an exaggeration.
-And, there is a kind of sharp freshness that penetrates also through to the fond.
+And, there is a kind of sharp freshness that is intrusive right through to the fond.

 As I tried hard to find something in Sauvage that might appeal to me, I caught a faint suggestion of violet leaf and leather and, for a moment, thought of Fahrenheit (Dior, 1988).
 But I am afraid that beyond this fleeting suggestion, there is nothing that remotely suggests a signature for Sauvage.

 The warmth of ambergris note based on Ambroxan® and a large dose Iso E Super contribute to the remaining part.
 In contrast to the peppery brightness, it presents just about the only redeeming quality.
 Then, the disappointment goes deep in the musk fond that smells rather soapy.
-I find it rather inadmissible considering the price tag.
+I find it inadmissible considering the price tag.

 Source: beautydecoder.com, Scent and Chemistry The Molecular World of Odours